create-discord-bot/create-discord-bot.github.io/docs/intro.md

 ## Complete the Setup

-First <code>cd</code> into the folder you created (Not needed if you created it in the root directory).
+First, <code>cd</code> into the folder you created (Not needed if you made it in the root directory).

 If you chose not to install dependencies now in the CLI tool, run the following command to install dependencies: